libreobjet/open-guide/motivation.md

 We don't have one size fits all so here's our files to make it fit for you.

-We are not looking for perfection but know we have a better chance of acheiving if we work together.
+We are not looking for perfection but know we have a better chance of acheiving it if we work together.

 If you can't modify it, repair it or improve it, you don't own it and this makes us angry.

+Opting for a libre license ensures respect for author and the protection of its rights as author, while insuring visibility and dissemination.

+Using libre licenses

 opter pour une licence libre permet de garantir le respect et la protection du droit d'auteur, tout en assurant sa visibilité et sa diffusion.